 Below is a short guide on how to flash kernels while S-on.
-On the GPE port this is required to do, unlike other ROM's.
-First, check out the link below for an easy how-to on setting up ADB on your computer (credit to Jerry Hildenbrand at Android Central for the write-up).
+For some ROM's, like GPE, this is required.
+If you're not sure if you need to manually install the kernel, check the OP for the ROM you want to install.
+Check out the link below for an easy how-to on setting up ADB on your computer (credit to Jerry Hildenbrand at Android Central for the write-up).
 The guide also includes a basic set of commands that users might find useful while using ADB.
 You can install the latest version of HTC Sync to get drivers for your computer.

 How to set up ADB and ADB commands

 If no kernel installer is included as part of the ROM, there are two basic ways to flash a kernel to your phone while S-on.
-The first method is using an app from the Play store called Flash Image GUI.
+The first method is using an app from the Play store called Flashify.
 Simply follow the instructions in the app.
 The second method is to flash the kernel via Fastboot, which I will explain below.

-First, download the ROM of your choosing to your computer.
-Once you've done this, navigate to where you downloaded the ROM and extract the boot.img from the ROM zip file and place it in your ADB tools folder.
+First, download the ROM of your choosing to your phone.
+Once you've done this, navigate to where you downloaded the ROM on your computer and extract the boot.img from the ROM zip file.
+Place it in your ADB tools folder.
 The boot.img is the ROM's kernel, which is needed for the ROM to work.
 Without getting too technical, the kernel allows the phone's hardware and software to work together.
-Place the ROM on the root of your phone's internal or external storage, then boot into recovery.
-Flash the ROM zip.
+Boot into recovery and flash the ROM zip.
 Now, reboot to the bootloader.
 Your phone should say Fastboot, highlighted in red.
 If not, use your volume keys to highlight the Fastboot option from the menu we discussed previously, then use the power button to select.
 You should then see the word Fastboot highlighted in red.
 Connect your phone and PC via USB cable.
 Once the connection is complete, you will see "Fastboot" change to "Fastboot USB".
 Open up your ADB/Fastboot terminal (Shift+Right click on the folder, then choose the option to open up a command line), then follow the instructions below:

-If you're looking to return your device back to stock, check out this guide here.
+If you're looking to return your device back to stock, check here.
+Thanks to @miggsr for this guide.